kasper-piskorski/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 ```

 The visualiser will display the relations between the two nodes you selected (e.g. siblings).

-#### Inference

-There are also 3 settings that can be changed using the 'cog' button (on the far right hand side of the horizontal icon menu at the top of the screen):

-* Activate inference - activates inference, per query.
-* Materialise inference - persists the inference into the graph, per query.
-* Materialise All: activate and persist all inference across the graph.

 ### Console
 You can use this console to make queries instead of running a Graql shell in your terminal.
 You can run `match` and `compute` queries, but because the visualiser is read-only, you cannot make insertions.